chef-boneyard/chef-rfc/rfc081-release-cadence.md

 a major version release so that the prior major version track is supported for a 6 month window.
 Non-Chef managed community cookbooks are encouraged to follow this policy.

-As an example, in May we will typically drop 14.1.0 and both 14.0 and 14.1 will be supported.
+As an example, in May we will typically release 14.1.0 and both 14.0 and 14.1 will be supported.
 The version of 13 release 6 months prior should be 13.8 and will still be supported so that 6 versions will be considered current (13.8 through 13.11 plus 14.0 and 14.1).
 At that point community cookbooks may choose to start using 13.8